abdullahShaikh0013/Online-Store-and-Stock-Management/README.md

 1. choice from menu is looped until 1-5, every other one is determined using functions with try-catch so ensure the error does not cause the program to crash.
 Still need to test those out considering i only used online tutorials in a rush which I didn't fully understand.

 Left with testing functionalities in main.cpp.
 Then we're only left with linking the GUI and and testing all functionalities for a final time.
+After that we tested most of the functionalities in main.cpp and fixed (the small issues that were coming up mostly related to input handling and menu flow).
+The try-catch part also worked fine after testing, so the program does not crash on wrong inputs anymore.
+Then we moved towards linking the GUI with the backend.
+Since we were using Dear ImGui it was comparatively easier to connect buttons with our functions.
+We basically mapped GUI actions like clicking buttons for add product view stock etc to the functions we already made in the backend.
+Our GUI is based on an online store and stock management system, so we added basic screens like Login admin/customer
+Product display
+Stock management for admin
+Simple options for customer side
+After linking we tested everything again to make sure GUI and backend are working together properly.
+There were some minor bugs like data not updating instantly or wrong values showing but we fixed them.
+Finally we did complete testing of the system  checking all menus, inputs, and features from both admin and customer side.
+Now the project is fully working and everything is connected properly.